shapeoko/Docs/content/electronics.md

 ![Arduino and gShield on edge](tPictures/so_e_arduino_gshield_oe_2.jpg)
 ![Arduino and gShield assembled](tPictures/so_e_arduino_gshield_aa_2.jpg)

 The next step is to plug the Arduino into the gShield.
-The Arduino will run Grbl, while the gShield will be connected to the stepper motors and will control them.
 Be careful of the electronics, not to bend any pins, or to allow static electricity to damage them.

-You will need to connect the gShield to the terminal blocks (using the 4 conductor grey wire) and the terminal blocks to the motors.
-If you have very long wires coming off of the stepper motors you will have the option of choosing where the terminal blocks are placed, either on the gantry, or connected to the electronics.
+You will need to connect the gShield to the terminal blocks (using the 4 conductor grey wire).
+The stepper motors will be connected to the terminal blocks using the lead wires.
+If your stepper motor has very long wires you will have the option of choosing where the terminal blocks are placed, either on the gantry, or connected to the electronics.
 If the wires are short, then the terminal blocks will need to be attached to the gantry.
-On the gantry minimizes the wear and tear on the motor leads, limiting it to the 4 conductor grey wire (this is easily sourced at any home improvement store), while hiding the terminal blocks away, or directly connecting the leads if long enough, provides for a neater appearance.
+Wiring your stepper motors to terminal blocks on the gantry minimizes the wear and tear on the motor leads, limiting it to the 4 conductor grey wire, while hiding the terminal blocks away, or directly connecting the leads if long enough, provides for a neater appearance.

 ![Stepper motor, terminal block, screwdriver](tPictures/so_e_stepper_motor_tb_2.jpg)
 ![Stripped wires](tPictures/so_e_wire_stripped_2.jpg)